-When you make cold calls regularly, you soon become familiar with the experience of prospects who will do anything to get you off the phone.
-Prospects can get downright creative coming up with ways to get rid of you that don't require them to just say no and hang up on you.
+When you make cold sales calls, you soon become familiar with the experience of prospects who will do anything to get you off the phone.
+Prospects can get downright creative coming up with ways to get rid of you that don't require them to just say no and hang up.
 Of course, you also run into plenty of people who have no problem doing the latter, but at least in those situations, you know that the prospect is definitely not interested.

 On the other hand, prospects who keep coming up with objections but never come right out and say they're not interested can keep you dangling for days or even weeks without actually having a chance of making a sale.
 Here are some common objections you might hear while cold calling and a few ideas for handling them.

 This is one of the most common get-me-off-the-phone objections you'll hear while cold calling.
-If you just say okay and then send the information as requested, your chances of making a sale are approximately zero.
-Whatever information you send will immediately land in the prospect's recycling bin.
+If you just say OK and send the information as requested, your chances of making a sale are extremely low.

 Instead, try saying something like "OK, once you've read through it, how long will you need to make a decision?"
 And when the prospect gives you a timeframe, say, "Great, then I'll give you a call in [whatever the timeframe was]."
 That way you've gotten permission to reach out to the prospect at a set date and finally get the sale moving.
 An even stronger response to the information objection is, "I don't want to waste your time, so before I send you that packet I just need to ask a couple of quick questions."
 Then proceed with your regular qualifying questions.